-Under the Small Lights is a wry and lyrical take on the lives of lost 20-somethings, their stabs at art and their unlucky lusts.
-Jack, Bill, Paul, and Corinna grow up without roadmaps, with dubious models, and with more pills and gin than they know what to do with.
+Under the Small Lights is a lyrical take on the lives of lost 20-somethings, lust, and the state of art.
+Jack, Bill, Star, and Corinna grow up without roadmaps, with dubious role models, and with more pills and gin than they know what to do with.
+They are actors in search of roles, and they are betrayed in these roles by real life.
 This is a novel about the doubtful possibility of collective love and the painful experiences which, once having endured them, we wouldn’t be without.

 “John Cotter’s prose is lyric, his images unforgettable, his characters richly complicated.
 From the first sentence to the last, I was captivated by this story and the characters that call out to the reader with mystery and beauty and terror, like voices in the night.
 Under the Small Lights is a book to be savored, and John Cotter is an exciting new voice in contemporary fiction.” —Laura van den Berg

 “John Cotter has a way with words.
 He has a way with dialogue, with setting a scene, with crystallizing description and insight into just a handful of words.
 He has a way of wrapping his observations about lost generations, about the charade of the Bohemian lifestyle, about the fragility of ideals when they crash into immovable objects, into the characters themselves … Cotter treats these themes with a rare intelligence and subtlety and a certain warmth for these characters who are charming and contemptible by turns.
 John Cotter is going to be a writer to remember, and this is a great book.
 You should read it.” —Jason Cook, Creative Loafing